 For missing or too badly damaged components, lead project conservator Podnar carefully measured each element.
 Both Podnar and Gwinner are trained sculptors in addition to their conservation experience, so they are able to readily replicate missing components with preservation principles in mind.

 New components were shaped first out of a compatible zinc sheet, then their shape, size, and orientation were compared to an original sculpture in storage by conservator Podnar before attaching them to the figure during treatment.

-A new support and base were also secured to the sculpture after the interior it had been cleaned for easy reinstallation.
+A new support and base were also secured to the sculpture after the interior had been cleaned for easy reinstallation.

-In order to disguise the metal repairs and prepare the surface for painting, the surface was cleared with abrasive blasting.
+In order to disguise the metal repairs and prepare the surface for painting, the surface was cleaned with abrasive blasting.
 This is another critical step to remove any contaminants and to even out the appearance of the surface.

+Like the original, this would be painted to imitate a marble statue.
 The cleaned surface was primed and finished with white top coat matching the original color as much as possible, but providing the durability and color retention possible with a modern coating.